lttng/lttng-ust-java-tests/README.md

 If you want to debug lttng-ust, you need to insert a breakpoint at a valid point in time for the test and then use gdb to hook yourself to the java process.
 From there debugging is the same as any C application.
+You will need to ignore SIGSEV from java under gdb:

+    handle SIGSEGV nostop noprint pass

 Running the benchmarks
 ----------------------